New: 100 biomarkers for $190

 Medicare has a longstanding statutory exclusion (Social Security Act Section 1862(a)(1)(A)) prohibiting Part D coverage of drugs used for “anorexia, weight loss, or weight gain.”
 This blocks coverage of Wegovy, Zepbound, and Saxenda when prescribed solely for weight management.

-Coming soon: BALANCE Model, drug price negotiation for GLP-1s
+Coming soon: the GLP-1 Bridge, BALANCE, and drug price negotiation

-CMS announced the BALANCE Model (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth) in December 2025, which creates a new pathway for GLP-1 coverage.
+CMS announced the BALANCE Model (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth) in December 2025, along with a separate short-term demonstration that now operates as the Medicare GLP-1 Bridge.

-Ozempic, Rybelsus, and Wegovy were selected for the second round of Medicare drug price negotiation, with negotiated Maximum Fair Prices taking effect January 1, 2027:
+Ozempic, Rybelsus, and Wegovy were selected for the second round of Medicare drug price negotiation, with negotiated Maximum Fair Prices taking effect January 1, 2027.
+The Bridge and the negotiation program are separate.
+In 2026, no Bridge drug is subject to a negotiated price.

 Summary